jessicarush/javascript-notes/document_object_model.md

 In case it's not already clear, the intention with `setAttribute()` is that you're using it to add/change an attribute on an element, for example: class, id, src, href, etc. If you want to change a particular CSS property, use `el.style.property` syntax.

-## More Element Object Properties & Methods
+## More Element Properties & Methods

 For a full list see the links listed under [Working With Elements](#working-with-elements).
 Note that the `style` property gives you access to all CSS properties.